Greta Thunberg hitches ride on Australian YouTubers' boat

-(CNN) — Teenage climate change activist Greta Thunberg has found a ride back across the Atlantic to attend the COP25 environmental summit in Madrid, thanks to a pair of Australian vloggers.
 Elayna Carausu and Riley Whitelum, whose YouTube channel Sailing La Vagabonde chronicles their life aboard a 48-foot catamaran, responded to Thunberg's plea for transportation, made on social media earlier this month when the major United Nations climate meeting was moved to Spain from Chile.
 "So happy to say that I'll hopefully make it to COP25 in Madrid," Thunberg wrote on Instagram.
 "I've been offered a ride from Virginia on the 48ft catamaran La Vagabonde."
 The 16-year-old had already traveled halfway to the South American country when the UN changed the location of the December summit to Madrid, after Chile withdrew as host because of weeks of protests that paralyzed the nation.

 Thunberg refuses to fly due to the high levels of emissions from air travel and instead uses boats, trains and electric cars to get around.